Mochishell/Networking-Projects/Network_Automation/General/README.md

 # Usage
 To use this script in your own environment, modify devices.txt and password.txt to fit your local environment.
 Make sure SSH is already pre enabled on your devices.
-Note that the `devices.txt` and `password.txt` are symlinks pointing to their respective files in `Network_Automation` Make sure there are no spaces after commas in devices.txt and password.txt
+Note that the `devices.txt` and `password.txt` are symlinks pointing to their respective files in `Network_Automation`.
+Make sure there are no spaces after commas in devices.txt and password.txt.

 # Functionality
 - Saves arp cache to file per device